Course Numbering System

 Core Curriculum Requirement Notations

-Courses designated as satisfying core curriculum requirements are noted as such in the course description by a code (i.e., CSOC equates to Social or Behavioral Science).
+Courses designated as satisfying core curriculum requirements are noted as such in the course description by a four-letter code (i.e., CSOC equates to Social or Behavioral Science).

 See Core Curriculum Course Notations in this catalog for more detailed information.

-For a listing of core curriculum requirements and the academic categories under which they fall, please refer to the Core Curriculum Requirements section of this catalog.
+For a listing of core curriculum requirements and the academic categories under which they fall, please refer to the Core Curriculum section of this catalog.

 Students who wish to enroll in a course without the prerequisite must obtain a Prerequisite Override form prior to registering for the course.
 The form must be signed by the chairperson of the department through which the course is offered and, in some cases, the instructor of the course.
-Students seeking an override of professional education prerequisites for courses taught through the College of Education and Allied Studies must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission to a Professional Education Program form and obtain all required signatures.
+Students seeking an override of professional education prerequisites for courses taught through the College of Education and Health Sciences must complete a Request for a Student to Take an Upper Level Professional Education Course Without Formal Program Admission to a Professional Education Program form and obtain all required signatures.

 Former Course Number Notations